 On Monday, Rothwell was among the current and former town officials, family and friends to gather at Town Hall for a surprise retirement party honoring Maroney.

-As the Council on Aging director since July 1979, Maroney has helped senior citizens get a hot meal
+As the Council on Aging director since July 1979, Maroney has helped senior citizens get a hot meal at the center, stay socially active, access transportation to medical appointments and navigate the complex health insurance system.

 "Health insurance issues eventually took up half my time," Maroney said.